ST10467183/Cybersecurity-Chatbot-POE/README.md

   - Two-factor authentication (2FA)

 ## Part 2 Features (GUI)
-- WPF graphical user interface with dark purple theme
+- WPF graphical interface with dark purple theme
 - ASCII art header spelling "CYBERBOT"
-- Voice greeting on startup
-- Keyword recognition for cybersecurity topics
+- Keyword recognition for 6 cybersecurity topics
 - Random responses for passwords, phishing, scams, privacy, and safe browsing
 - Conversation flow with "tell me more" and "another tip" commands
-- Clean bullet-point formatting for all responses
+- Memory recall - remembers user name and interests
+- Sentiment detection for worried, curious, and frustrated users
+- "Did you mean" suggestions for partial matches
+- Voice greeting on startup

 ## How to Run